scipy-conference/scipy_proceedings/papers/mandli_etal/petclaw_walla.rst

 each *Grid* is defined on.
 Using this hierarchical class structure allows the gridded data in PyClaw to not only represent relatively arbitrarily complex gridded data but also allows individual components of the data structures to be sub-classed without the knowledge of the rest of the data structure.
-This is why the implementation of a package like PetClaw is as transparent as it is to the end-user.
-An example of a *Solution* object can be seen in figure :ref:`FigSolutionStructure`.
+An example of a *Solution* object can be seen in figure
+:ref:`FigSolutionStructure`.

 .. figure:: pyclaw_solution_structure.pdf